MCorange99/hoaxshell/README.md

 ### Note:

-I just fixed the template paths so i can add hoaxshell to path
+I just fixed the template paths so i can add hoaxshell to path To set the hoaxshell root path, set the `HOAXSHELL_ROOT` variable in your shell env

 ### ⚡ Check out the evolution of this tool -> [github.com/t3l3machus/Villain](https://github.com/t3l3machus/Villain) ⚡